deseven/1000xTRANSLATE/README.md

 **There is now a `1000xr-modding` channel on the official [sunset visitor Discord](https://discord.gg/sunsetvisitor), feel free to join and say hi if you're planning to translate the game.**

 > [!IMPORTANT]
-> The toolset currently supports game build 20610998 (4 Nov 2025) or higher, for earlier patches download release **26.2** from the releases section of this repo.
+> The toolset currently supports game build 20610998 (4 Nov 2025) or higher, for earlier patches download release **26.2** from the [Releases section](https://github.com/deseven/1000xTRANSLATE/releases) of this repo.

 ## The Idea
 The toolset is intended to be used in the following way: